Gender Pay Gap Report – April 2017

 The results show a very small 1.7% mean gender pay gap in favour of men, and no median gender pay gap.

 Bonus Pay Gap (category includes bonus & commission)

 The results show a large bonus gender pay gap in favour of women.
 The calculations are heavily dominated by one role currently held by a woman.
-The calculations also include a further 3 women and 3 men whose role and bonus pay is of a different nature to the dominant role (total of 7 members of staff who receive some form of bonus pay).
+The calculations also include a further 6 women (3 part-time) and 4 men (1 part-time) whose roles and bonus pay are of two further different natures to the dominant role (total of 11 members of staff who have received some form of pay classed as bonus pay).
 The results are further distorted by a minor change of staff prior to the snapshot date which produced significant variations, due to the small number of employees evaluated in this section.
-The result is therefore more a reflection of the calculation criteria at the snapshot date, rather than a genuine gender pay gap concern.
+The result is therefore more a reflection of the calculation criteria, rather than a genuine gender pay gap concern.
 Going forward we would expect to find significant swings in future bonus pay gap reporting, depending on the gender of the person that occupies the single dominant role.

 Proportion of gender receiving bonus pay

 |Proportion of Males receiving Bonus pay||4% (4 of 99 male relevant employees)|